 Workflow is a legacy feature for Chef Automate, which was designed for managing changes to both infrastructure and application code, giving your operations and development teams a common platform for developing, testing, and deploying cookbooks, applications, and more.

-Chef Automate uses the Chef Client to run recipes for each phase in a build pipeline.
+Chef Automate uses the Chef Infra Client to run recipes for each phase in a build pipeline.
 The phases are grouped into different stages.

 The following illustration shows the phases of each pipeline stage.

 The recipes for these phases are run from the build-cookbook.
 A build-cookbook varies by project type, because projects may use different tools for running unit tests, syntax checks, or lint analysis.

 Build Cookbook Structure